Key Takeaways

 Four factors appear repeatedly in Oklahoma's fatal and serious injury crashes:

-Distraction isn't just texting.
+Distraction is not just texting.
 It includes eating, adjusting controls, talking to passengers, and any mental distraction that takes attention from the road.
-But phones are the biggest factor.
-Drivers using phones are 4-6 times more likely to be involved in a crash.
-And the problem is getting worse as smartphones become more integrated into daily life — navigation apps, social media notifications, and hands-free calling all compete for a driver's attention during what should be the most focused activity of their day.
+Phones remain a major concern because navigation apps, social media notifications, and hands-free calling all compete for a driver's attention during what should be the most focused activity of the day.

 Impairment doesn't require legal intoxication.
 Crash risk increases significantly below the .08 BAC legal limit established by 47 O.S. § 11-901, and drug impairment (prescription and illegal) is increasingly common.
 When an impaired driver causes a crash, the criminal charges they face are separate from the civil liability to crash victims — and the civil case is often stronger because the burden of proof is lower.